 McDowell follows Hessayon lead in opposing historians who have adopted the linguistic turn.
 He writes If we are not to call 'radical' the writers I discuss at length in the book - the 'Ranter' Coppe, the Levellers Walwyn and Richard Overton, the Quaker Samuel Fisher, the Fifth Monarchist John Rogers - then what exactly are we to call them?
 'Sectarian' will hardly do.

-Chapter 3 Mario Caricchio News from the New Jerusalem; Giles Calvert and the Radical experience Mario Caricchio’s chapter concentrates on the how bookselling and pamphleteering influenced political and religious debates of the English Revolution.
-Caricchio concentrates on Giles Calvert, one of the main publishers and booksellers in England between 1641 and 1660.
+Chapter 3 Mario Caricchio News from the New Jerusalem; Giles Calvert and the Radical experience Mario Caricchio’s section concentrates on the how bookselling and pamphleteering influenced political and religious debates of the English Revolution.
+Caricchio focuses on Giles Calvert, one of the main publishers and booksellers in England between 1641 and 1660.
 Caricchio maintains that Calvert’s bookshop was part of a broader network of social networks.

 As Caricchio said his essay in 2006 “Radicalism and English revolution are not on a high road, but at a crossroads.
 Historians seem to place them where a number of contexts intersect.
 This could be an answer to the question of the “nature of the English revolution”, which, as John Morrill put it by citing Hill, required attention to be paid more to “environment” than to “heredity”.
 This is a two-sided issue.
 On the one hand, there is the radicalization of conflict that shattered the unity of the “political nation” at the beginning of the 1640s and precipitated England into the civil war.
 On the other hand, there is the problem of late 1640s radicalism, which Morrill, envisaging a comparison between the Levellers and the Clubmen, raised in a stimulating question: how “Leveller pamphlets and petitions combined deeply regressive economic and social ideas with a core commitment to religious liberty and to a political doctrine born of experience of Independent churches, all bound together in an innovative natural rights framework”?
 In this question and in its possible answer, popular participation and radical ideas still stand at the heart of the matter.
 The varieties of the English religious experience together with the widening or thickening publicity of discourses seem to be the decisive turning on the map: where the last war of religion becomes a revolution”.